Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Methodology

 \subsection{$RQ5$ - What are the roles of editors in argumentation in Wikidata?}

-Similar to $RQ4$, we used content analysis for the threads identified as controversial in $RQ1$.
+Similar to $RQ4$, we used content analysis for the threads identified as controversial in $RQ1$ to identify the role of editors in argumentation.
 The coding scheme used to study the roles of the different participants is presented in Table \ref{tab:actors}.
-This scheme was based on a study by Jain et al. \cite{jain2014corpus} that identified social roles in contentious online discussions.
-Other similar studies about the content of arguments were focused on the roles based on knowledge sharing and modifying, and facilitating collaboration, such as knowledge shaper, organizer, giver etc. \cite{faraj2011knowledge,kane2014emergent,hara2017analysis}.
+This scheme was based on a study by \cite{jain2014corpus} that identified social roles in contentious online discussions.
+Other similar studies about the content of arguments were focused on the roles based on knowledge sharing and modifying, and facilitating collaboration, such as knowledge shaper, organiser, giver, and so on \citep{faraj2011knowledge,kane2014emergent,hara2017analysis}.
 However, our aim was to understand the roles of social interactions.
-We used the roles suggested by Jain et al. \cite{jain2014corpus} with small variations to the names as \textit{leader, follower, rebel, ignored rebel, outsider, loner, disruptor}.
+We used the roles suggested by \cite{jain2014corpus} with small variations to the names as \textit{leader, follower, rebel, ignored rebel, outsider, loner, disruptor}.
 This coding scheme helped us to investigate types of editors in argumentation in the sense of whether we could find editors that influence others, editors whose opinions are ignored, editors who have minimum participation, or spammers and trolls.